-My suggestion is to start the process ASAP (just email support, not a PS ticket; it’ll just get all the crazies on the forum riled up) and try to be zen about it.
+My suggestion is to start the process ASAP (just email support, not a community support thread; it’ll just get all the crazies on the forum riled up) and try to be zen about it.
 Getting pissed at them is like trying to keep the tide from wrecking your sand castle, the ocean doesn’t care and isn’t going to change.

 If you look into CO2 lasers you will find that a quality tube should last for 2000-3000 hours of actual lasing time.
 Mine didn’t get even close to that with less than 10 hours.